-During 2022 the school had many opportunities for gifted and talented students to showcase their skills in areas such as art and the STEM subjects.
-Selected students participated in the Tournament of the Minds challenge, the University of NSW ICAS Assessments, a writing competition, the Prime Minister's Spelling Bee Initiative, as well as being acknowledged for outstanding artworks and having the artworks displayed throughout the school.
-The school also entered the Wakakirri Story through Dance and Music for experience performing on stage at the Paramatta Riverside Theat nad an amazing
+During 2023 the school had many opportunities for gifted and talented students to showcase their skills in areas such as art and the STEM subjects.
+Selected students participated in the University of NSW ICAS Assessments, writing competitions, the Prime Minister's Spelling Bee Initiative, as well as being acknowledged for outstanding artworks and having the artworks displayed throughout the school.